dankamongmen/notcurses/doc/man/man3/notcurses_resize.3.md

 If **rows** and/or **cols** is not NULL, they receive the new geometry.

+# NOTES

+If your program **is** in a render loop (i.e. rendering as quickly as possible, or at least at the refresh rate), there's not much point in erecting the machinery to trigger **notcurses_resize** based off **NCKEY_RESIZE**.
+The latter is generated based upon receipt of the **SIGWINCH** signal, which is fundamentally racy with regards to the rest of the program.
+If your program truly relies on timely invocation of **notcurses_resize()**, it's a broken program.
+If you don't rely on it in a causal fashion, then just wait for the upcoming render.

+Highest performance in a rendering loop would actually call for disabling notcurses SIGWINCH handling in the call to **notcurses_init(3)**, so that no time is spent handling a signal you're not going to use.

 # RETURN VALUES

 Returns 0 on success, and -1 on failure.
 The causes for failure include system